mattcomi/CompositionStringConvertible/README.md

 # CompositionStringConvertible
-A Swift protocol for defining a textual representation of a type in terms of its components.
+A Swift protocol for composing the textual representation of a type in terms of its components.